Jane Statham: Parliamentary petition and legal reform

 At the time of Jane's abduction, the law treated the abduction of a woman as an infringement of her family's property rights—a trespass—rather than an act of assault against the woman.
 This meant it was a civil matter and not a cause for Crown involvement under the peace was threatened.
 In canon law, consent given under duress was enough to invalidate a marriage, but this could not always be enforced in practice, given the prevalence of arranged marriages and the pressure on women to acquiesce once some time had passed.
 In Jane's case, the difficulty of the legal process was one of the reasons why a remedy was sought from Parliament, rather than the much slower course of seeking justice in the law courts.

 It is likely that Jane's case, and the plea in her petition for her abductors to be treated as felons, led directly to a change in the law in 1487.
 A new statute, the Abduction of Women Act 1487 (3 Hen.
 7. c.
-2), entitled 'An Acte agaynst taking awaye of Women agaynst theire Wills' made abduction and forced marriage (or rape) of property-owning women or heiresses for the purposes of financial gain a felony.
-Those who aided and abetted the abduction or imprisonment were also guilty of a felony.
+2), entitled 'An Acte agaynst taking awaye of Women agaynst theire Wills' made abduction and forced marriage (or rape) of property-owning women or heiresses for the purposes of financial gain a felony in England.
+Those who aided and abetted the abduction or imprisonment were also guilty of a felony in England.